Bobbie101/founder-agent/README.md

 ## What It Does

-You describe your business idea.
-The agent does the heavy lifting — searching real market data, storing your progress, generating documents, and walking you step by step from "I have an idea" to "I'm ready to pitch."

-It doesn't give generic advice.
-It thinks like a mentor — blending the frameworks of **Steve Jobs** (clarity and craft), **Elon Musk** (first principles and urgency), and **Bill Gates** (systems and market reality).
+The user can discuss their business idea with the agent, as if talking to an experienced mentor.
+The agent will provide direct constructive feedback, market data, a checkpoint progress tracker, generate documents, and most importantly walk the user through processes step by step.
+The goal is to gear the user towards pitch-ready.

 ---